yuygao/ECS171/README.md

 We employed a Random Forest model as our baseline for predicting the 'price' target variable, splitting the dataset into 80% training and 20% testing sets.
 Utilizing RandomizedSearchCV, we explored a wide range of hyperparameters and identified the best parameters, subsequently fine-tuning them with GridSearchCV to construct our final Random Forest model.
 We evaluated its performance on the test dataset using metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared ($R^2$).
 This evaluation process is critical to assess whether the model has good generalization or shows signs of overfitting (performing exceptionally well on training data but poorly on test data).

-Our initial parameter grid spanned n_estimators (ranging from 100 to 1000), max_depth (ranging from 3 to 10), and min_samples_split (ranging from 2 to 10).
+Our initial parameter grid spanned the number of estimators (ranging from 100 to 1000), maximum depth (ranging from 3 to 10), and minimum samples split (ranging from 2 to 10).
 After Randomized Search, we found the optimal parameters to be 400 estimators, a minimum sample split of 2, and a maximum depth of 8.
 Grid Search further refined these values to 450 estimators, a minimum sample split of 2, and a maximum depth of 9.

 With these carefully selected parameters, we constructed our final Random Forest model, which exhibited impressive results when tested on the dataset.
 This included an MSE of 0.170, MAE of 0.317, RMSE of 0.412, and an $R^2$ of 0.636.
 On the training set, we observed an MSE of 0.142, MAE of 0.292, RMSE of 0.377, and an $R^2$ of 0.689.
 These metrics not only indicated the prevention of overfitting but also demonstrated the model's strong generalization to new data.
 Additionally, our visualization of the first 10 iterations of MSE, MAE, RMSE, and $R^2$ showed consistent trends between the training and test metrics.
 In this case, the testing line exceeded the training line for MSE, MAE, and RMSE, while for $R^2$, the testing line was below the training line.
 These observations highlight our model's effective ability to generalize.